akashcodeuz/first_commit/README.md

 # first_commit
-This is ,y first git Repositry
+This is my first git Repositry